TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Set-B1TideDataProfile.md

 ```

 ## DESCRIPTION
-This function is used to update an existing TIDE Data Profile from BloxOne Threat Defense.
+This function is used to update an existing TIDE Data Profile from Infoblox Threat Defense.

 ## EXAMPLES